Dune (video game): Trouble

 On 19 September 1990, after a change in management, Virgin threatened to cancel the production.
 No contract had yet been signed; the developers feared all their work would be lost.

 Frank Herman managed to salvage the project, but the American backers, including Martin Alper, pulled out.
 Alper entrusted the electronic adaptation rights of Dune to an American studio, Westwood Studios, at a meeting in Las Vegas.

 The developers, working on the game practically in secret, ended up with a design document more than 100 pages long.

 The game was inspired by the novel by Frank Herbert, but also by David Lynch's film.
-Feyd-Rautha, for example, retained the likeness of Sting, but the majority of the characters were completely redesigned by Jean-Jacques Chaubin.
+Feyd-Rautha, for example, retained the likeness of Sting, and Paul Atreides retained the likeness of Kyle MacLachlan.
+Most of the other characters also retained the likeness of their film actors.
 Also adapted from the film is the "weirding module", a weapon that does not exist in the novel.
 The graphics were created for VGA 256 color mode.
 In early 1991, the Gulf War seemed to echo the themes of Dune and Ulrich was inspired to integrate images recalling the night bombing of Baghdad into the game.

 In April 1991, Sega bought Virgin's European operations and Cryo lost Jean-Martial Lefranc, its intermediary with the publisher's general management.
 Their new manager, Christian Brecheteau, discovered that Virgin Entertainment had financed Cryo in secret, but fortunately expressed interest in the project.
 An audit of the accounts of Sega France, which absorbed Virgin Loisirs, was carried out.
 Management now realized that the development of Dune in France was still being funded, while Sega had not obtained the Dune license.

 Members of the Cryo team rushed to London to meet with Martin Alper to present their work samples and hopefully save the project.
 Alper and Bishop were excited by the early prototypes and they reversed their cancellation decision, despite still having another Dune project under development.
 They gave Cryo five weeks to present a prototype able to satisfy the American public.

 The plot was modified from the novel and the developers chose to start the game with the arrival of Paul on Arrakis.
 A few weeks later, they sent a prototype to the United States.
 Alper was impressed not only by the game but also by the soundtrack, which he wanted to release on CD.
 In September 1991, he signed the game Dune and a second game, KGB, which Ulrich had proposed to him at the European Computer Trade Show in London in 1990.
 In October, the game was in pre-beta, with a demo version planned.
 On 27 September, Virgin Games USA signed an agreement with Sega for an adaptation of Dune for Mega-CD.